message/iata/IS.md

 - passengers with a certificate of previous COVID-19 infection.
 The certificate must be in Danish, English, Icelandic, Norwegian or Swedish.
 Tests accepted are:
 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.
 Details can be found at <a href="https://tinyurl.com/ya2tsh9p">https://tinyurl.com/ya2tsh9p</a> .
-More details can be found at: <a href="https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/">https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/</a>
+More exemptions can be found at: <a href="https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/">https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/</a>
-2. Passengers arriving from a country other than Andorra, Argentina, Bahrain, Cape Verde, Croatia, Cyprus, France, Hungary, Lithuania, Netherlands, Poland, Serbia, Seychelles, Spain, Sweden, Turkey or Uruguay are not allowed to enter.
+2. Passengers arriving from a country other than Argentina, Bahrain, Cape Verde, Costa Rica, Croatia, Cyprus, France, Lithuania, Maldives, Netherlands, Seychelles, Sweden or Uruguay are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Iceland;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and EEA Member States;